Welcome to the St Paul’s Church website.

 The Vicar at St Paul’s is Rev Ron Watkinson.

 Welcome to St Paul's website.
-As we look forward to 2018 and what it holds for us we hope that you too can look forward with HOPE for the future.
+As we look ahead for what the rest of 2018 holds for us we hope that you too can look forward with HOPE for the future.

 Click on our Virtual Tour under the 'Our Church' side heading & scroll to the bottom, where you click on the Virtual Tour so that you can have a look at what the inside of the Church looks like, ideal if thinking of being married here.